njbannister15/RuvonInference/docs/part4-article.md

 *Standing up a GPT-2 API in 24 hours: Building our first HTTP inference server*

-Part 4 marked a pivotal transformation in our tiny vLLM journey.
-We took our command-line inference engine and wrapped it in a **production-ready HTTP API** with streaming capabilities.
+Part 4 marked a pivotal transformation in our educational inference engine journey.
+We took our command-line inference engine and wrapped it in a **production-ready HTTP API** with queue-based processing.
 Suddenly, our GPT-2 model went from a developer tool to something that looks and feels like a real product.

 ## The Product Surface Problem

 After three parts of building solid foundations - tokenization, generation, and KV-cache optimization - we had a powerful inference engine.
 But there was one problem: **investors don't curl into terminal applications**.

-To demonstrate real product potential, we needed to transform our CLI tool into something that could serve multiple users over HTTP, with the kind of streaming responses that make modern AI applications feel responsive and interactive.
+To demonstrate real product potential, we needed to transform our CLI tool into something that could serve multiple users over HTTP, with the kind of queue-based processing that makes production applications scalable and reliable.

 ## Building the FastAPI Server